11 Best Business Bank Accounts for LLC in 2025

 • Doesn’t offer the highest APY

-Unlike its colleagues on this list, US Bank forgoes a monthly maintenance fee on their basic US Bank Silver business checking account, opting instead for transaction fees.
-This might be a good fit for businesses without a large number of transactions each month, such as a contractor with a single major client.
+Unlike its colleagues on this list, U.S. Bank forgoes a monthly maintenance fee on its basic U.S. Bank Silver business checking account, opting instead for transaction fees.
+This might be a good fit for businesses that don’t have many monthly transactions, such as contractors with a single major client.

 Fees

-US Bank offers three checking accounts.
-The Silver Business Checking Account package has no monthly fee and 125 free transactions per month.
+U.S. Bank offers three checking accounts.
+The Silver Business Checking Account package has no monthly fee and 125 free monthly transactions.
 Every transaction is charged $0.50 if the count exceeds 125.

-The Gold package comes at a $20 monthly fee and $0.45 per transaction after they cross the 300 limit.
-The Platinum package has a $30 monthly fee and costs $0.40 per transaction after 500 transactions per month.
-All these fees are pricey if you compare US Bank to the top-ranked Bluevine, which charges zero fees.
+The Gold package has a $20 monthly fee and $0.45 per transaction after it crosses the 300 limit.
+The Platinum package has a $30 monthly fee and costs $0.40 per transaction after 500 monthly transactions.
+All these fees are pricey if you compare U.S. Bank to the top-ranked Bluevine, which charges zero fees.

 Interest Rates

-US Bank doesn’t offer any yields on checking account deposits.
-When it comes to its savings account, you can earn 0.01% APY with a minimum deposit of $25.
+U.S. Bank doesn’t offer any yields on checking account deposits.
+Regarding its savings account, you can earn 0.01% APY with a minimum deposit of $25.

 Lending

-It also offers a wide variety of small business loans that you can choose from to fit your business needs.
+It also offers various small business loans to fit your business needs.
 Loan amounts go up to $250,000 with Quick Online loans and $12.375 million with government-backed loans.

 • Lending to fit your needs